Zalek4/Friendly-Feedback-Knowledge-Base/docs/disciplines/environment_art.md

 ___

 > ### [The Composition of Modular Buildings](https://brickset.com/article/57168/the-composition-of-modular-buildings)
-Pau Padrós discusses how he applies modular composition to his Lego models.
+Pau Padros discusses how he applies modular composition to his Lego models.
 A lot of these thoughts can be applied to Environment Art.
 <!-- -->